devarajjohnson23/node_expose_json/README.md

 CONFIGURATION
 -------------
- * Customize the menu settings in Administration ?
-Configuration and modules ?
+ * Configure the Site API Key in the following link Configuration » System admin/config/system/site-information and fill the field Site API Key
-   Administration ?
-Administration menu.

- * To prevent administrative menu items from appearing twice, you may hide the "Management" menu block.

 TROUBLESHOOTING
 ---------------
- * If the menu does not display, check the following:
+ * If the menu URL does not display, check the following:
-  - Check you have administrator permission to view this module.
   - Clear the drupal cache if the menu is not displayed

 MAINTAINERS